HUESMario/dayplaner/README.md

 ## Projects

-Here You can List all Your Projects with all Needed Tasks
+Here You can List all Your Projects with all Needed Tasks.

 ## important Links